opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param dst: Image to store the minimal eigenvalues.
 It has the type  ``CV_32FC1``  and the same size as  ``src`` .

-    :param blockSize: Neighborhood size (see the details on  :func:`cornerEigenValsAndVecs` ).
+    :param blockSize: Neighborhood size (see the details on  :cpp:func:`cornerEigenValsAndVecs` ).

-    :param apertureSize: Aperture parameter for the  :func:`Sobel`  operator.
+    :param apertureSize: Aperture parameter for the  :cpp:func:`Sobel`  operator.

     :param boderType: Pixel extrapolation method.
-See  :func:`borderInterpolate` .
+See  :cpp:func:`borderInterpolate` .

-The function is similar to :func:`cornerEigenValsAndVecs` but it calculates and stores only the minimal eigenvalue of the covariation matrix of derivatives, that is, :math:`\min(\lambda_1, \lambda_2)` in terms of the formulae in the :func:`cornerEigenValsAndVecs` description.
+The function is similar to :cpp:func:`cornerEigenValsAndVecs` but it calculates and stores only the minimal eigenvalue of the covariation matrix of derivatives, that is, :math:`\min(\lambda_1, \lambda_2)` in terms of the formulae in the :cpp:func:`cornerEigenValsAndVecs` description.

 .. index:: cornerSubPix

-.. _cornerSubPix:

 cornerSubPix
 ----------------
-.. c:function:: void cornerSubPix( const Mat& image, vector<Point2f>& corners, Size winSize, Size zeroZone, TermCriteria criteria )
+.. cpp:function:: void cornerSubPix( InputArray image, InputOutputArray corners, Size winSize, Size zeroZone, TermCriteria criteria )

     Refines the corner locations.